POS Forecast: Digital Focus with a Chance of Innovation

 Legacy POS solutions still fuel businesses today, but are becoming increasingly difficult to maintain.
 Advancements in technology allow for more modern, space-saving solutions.
 When you’re considering a POS, make updating your system as simple as updating your phone.

 Employees and customers demand solutions that are easy to use.
 They are more inclined to accept a POS that resembles technology they use in their personal lives.

 In general, legacy solutions lack the flexibility operators need to keep up with demand, resulting in a shift to cloud-based solutions.
 As more antiquated solutions begin to require larger investments to maintain, it will be interesting to watch the shift to cloud-based solutions evolve even more rapidly.

 According to Tacit, 60% of restaurant operators believe delivery offers incremental sales, and mobile app delivery will rise to more than $38 billion by 2020.
 As delivery, and delivery through third party delivery apps, continues to increase in popularity, operators must meet the growing demands in order to capitalize on the booming market.

-POS solutions can play a major role in easing the worries associated with consumer’s shifting behavior towards delivery, and can help businesses unlock the increased revenue potential associated with it.
+Aligned with this forecasting, POS solutions can play a major role in easing the worries associated with consumer’s shifting behavior towards delivery, and can help businesses unlock the increased revenue potential associated with it.
 Tacit recommends upgrading your POS so you can integrate all ordering channels within your POS solution.

 Revel’s online ordering helps businesses maintain menu consistency by updating online and physical menus with one click.
 It creates a seamless omnichannel approach to delivery.
 By integrating your online ordering platform with your POS solution, businesses can easily sync CRMs, gift cards, and loyalty program information across platforms, increasing engagement amongst customers.
 Lastly, integrating online ordering with your POS gives you immediate access to valuable data.
 Instantly gauge menu demand, peak ordering times, and more.